BoxcarsAI/boxcars/README.md

 # Boxcars

-This gem lets you compose new systems with composability using systems like OpenAI, Search, and SQL (and many more).
+Boxcars is a gem that enables you to create new systems with composability, using various systems such as OpenAI, Search, SQL, and more.

-The popular python library langchain is a precursor to this work, but we wanted to put a ruby spin on things and make it easier to get started.
+This work was inspired by the popular Python library Langchain.
+However, we wanted to give it a Ruby spin and make it more user-friendly for beginners to get started.

 ## Concepts
 All of these concepts are in a module named Boxcars:
-- Prompt: a prompt is used by an Engine to generate text results.
+- Prompt: A prompt is used by an Engine to generate text results.
-- Engine: an entity that generates text from a Prompt.
-OpenAI's LLM can be one and is the default one if not specified.
+- Engine: An Engine is an entity that generates text from a Prompt.
+OpenAI's LLM is the default Engine if no other is specified.
-- Boxcar: an encapsulation that does one thing (search, math, SQL, etc) and a many use an Engine to get their work accomplished.
+- Boxcar: A Boxcar is an encapsulation that performs a single task (such as search, math, or SQL) and can use an Engine to complete that task.
-- Train: given a list of Boxcars and an Engine, will find an answer by breaking the promlem into peices for contained indvidual Boxcar to solve.
-Individual results are used until a final answer is found.
-There is currently only one implementation - ZeroShot.
-You can construct it directly, or just use `Boxcars::default_train`
+- Train: Given a list of Boxcars and an Engine, Train breaks down a problem into pieces for individual Boxcars to solve.
+The individual results are then combined until a final answer is found.
+ZeroShot is the only current implementation of Train, and you can either construct it directly or use `Boxcars::default_train` when you want to build a Train.

 ## Installation